wilsonliaows/docs/features/trigger-conditions.md

-# Trigger Conditions
+# Trigger conditions

-This section covers the specific conditions you can set for triggers and how they behave.
-Trigger conditions act as additional criteria that must be fulfilled in order for a recipe to pick up a given event.
-For example you can set a recipe to only activate when a Salesforce case’s status changes specifically to “Closed”.
+You can set conditions for your triggers to define what subset of trigger events should be processed by the recipe, e.g. only new Salesforce accounts with the type "Customer", or only Salesforce leads with the rating "Warm" and "Hot".

-![Example Trigger IF recipe](/assets/images/features/trigger-conditions/example-trigger-if-recipe.png)
+![Example Trigger IF recipe](/assets/images/features/trigger-conditions/example-trigger-if-recipe.png) *The Salesforce trigger has the trigger condition set to only process new/updated cases with the status of "Closed”.*

-*The Trigger IF box that can be found in all existing triggers*

-## Conditions and their properties
+## Conditions
 Every trigger condition compares a given value to one that you specify.
 All **Trigger data** and **Values** are case sensitive and must be entered exactly as they appear in the application you are using.
 There are a total of 14 conditions you can choose from, and you can combine multiple conditions with the **Add condition** option using either an **And** or an **Or** from the picklist.

+---

-## Contains trigger condition
+## contains
 The **Contains** trigger condition tells Workato to look out for any activities where a field you specify has a certain value in it like a word or a number.
 For example, if you wanted a recipe to run any time Zendesk tickets involving bugs are created, you could set a trigger condition where the **Subject** field contains “bug”.

 ![Example contains recipe](/assets/images/features/trigger-conditions/example-contains-recipe.png)